Emma More

-Emma More is a South African politician and former Member of Parliament for the main opposition Democratic Alliance between 2009 and 2014.
+Emma More is a South African politician currently serving as a Member of the Gauteng Provincial Legislature, representing ActionSA.

+former Member of Parliament for the main opposition Democratic Alliance between 2009 and 2014.
 She then served as a DA councillor in the City of Johannesburg between 2014 and 2016.

 More later left DA to join ActionSA.
 After the 2021 municipal elections, she again became a PR councillor in Johannesburg.

+On 14 June 2024, she was sworn in as ActionSA's Member of the Gauteng Provincial Legislature.